 Fyi: I bought these Outriders at a discount from Adventure Spec in return for advertising in my books

 What they say:

 The Outrider is designed to traverse the environments and demands of the multi-sport enthusiast.
 Scrambling out to your favorite fishing spot, hiking from the trailhead to the lake at 9,000ft, or cruising the boulevard to the pier at sunset.
 Wherever your next odyssey takes you, the Outrider is ready for anything.
 Built with the quality you expect from KLIM®.

-These pants are actually a yard long in the leg and once worn standing up, sag at the heel, like the image at the top of the page.
-Once with the armour in and with some riding up when sat on a bike, they actually look just right, and if you wear them in-the-boot (good idea to eliminate snagging the baggy ends), it won’t matter.
-Better too long than too short.
+But these pants are actually a yard long in the leg and once worn standing up, sag at the heel, like the image right, but more.
+Once the armour’s in and with some riding up when sat on a bike, they actually look OK.
+And if you wear them ITB (in-the-boot) to eliminate snagging the baggy ends, it ought not matter (or so I hoped).
+Better too long than too short, I suppose.

-Back to the Klims; you get two front pockets with a jean-like coin slot inside one; two at the back, one with a flap and stud, and a mobile phone slip-in on the left thigh so you can check in without taking your hand off the throttle.
+You get two front pockets with a jean-like coin slot inside one; two at the back, one with a flap and stud, and a smartphone slip-in on the left thigh so you can check in without taking your hand off the throttle.

-At rrp the Klim Outriders cost nearly five times more than the Dickie cheapies, but of course you get what you pay for.
-The 75% Cotton-Cordura fabric is much more hefty without feeling like a scout tent fabric or being unduly sweaty.
-The attention to detail and triple-stitching is confidence inspiring and my shade of dark brown works for me.
+The 75% Cotton-Cordura fabric is hefty without feeling like a scout tent fabric or being unduly sweaty.
+The attention to detail and triple-stitching is confidence inspiring, and my shade of dark brown works for me.
 Maybe it was all part of the grand business plan, but it’s good to see Klim getting away from the sporty race wear and into more mainstream riding gear which will have many more buyers.